ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 ### Context piling

-Lines in computer programs tend to have a *context*, which means that to properly understand the content of a line, one must look at the lines surrounding it.
+Lines in computer programs are surrounded by *context*: their meaning can be deduced by looking at the surrounding lines.
 This is the case with the little Haskell snippet above: the declaration of `x` has no context, `y`'s context contains `x`, and `bar` has `y` and by extension also `x` in its context.

 The readability of code is *all about parsing the context*.
 There are two types of context: *forward* context, where the state of a variable